Below you will find the fundamentals of Rhode Island Family Court.

 - Selects Magistrates (advice and consent of senate)

-- Determine appeals from a Magistrate or General Magistrate or selects a designee to determine the appeals
+- Determines appeals from a Magistrate or General Magistrate or selects a designee to determine the appeals

 Associate Justices